-We present some simulation results, with two main purposes in mind: first, we wish to show that the limiting system approach does in fact yield a good approximation for the finite case; second, we wish to gain insight into the problem load balancing using old information.
+We present some simulation results, with two main purposes in mind: first, we wish to show that the infinite system approach does in fact yield a good approximation for the finite case; second, we wish to gain insight into the problem load balancing using old information.
 We choose to emphasize the second goal.
 As such, we plot data from simulations of the actual queueing process (except in the case where one server is chosen at random; in this case we apply standard formulae from queueing theory).
-We shall note the deviation of the values obtained from the limiting system and these simulations where appropriate.
-For most of our simulations, we focus on the expected time in the system, as this appears the most interesting system measure.
-Because our limiting approach provides a full description of the system state, however, it can be used to predict other quantities of interest as well.
+We shall note the deviation of the values obtained from the infinite system and these simulations where appropriate.

-This methodology may raise the question of why the limiting system models are useful at all.
-There are several reasons: first, simulating the differential equations is often much faster than simulating the corresponding queueing system (we shall say more on this later).
-Second, the limiting systems provide a theoretical framework for examining these problems that can lead to formal theorems.
-Third, the limiting system provides good insight into and accurate approximations of how the system behaves, independent of the number of servers.
+This methodology may raise the question of why the infinite system models are useful at all.
+There are several reasons: first, simulating the differential equations is often much faster than simulating the corresponding queueing system; this issue will be explored further in the final version of the paper.
+Second, the infinite systems provide a theoretical framework for examining these problems that can lead to formal theorems.
+Third, the infinite system provides good insight into and accurate approximations of how the system behaves, independent of the number of servers.
 This information should prove extremely useful in practice.